mahaddinnagiyev/Connectify/README.md

 ## This project is still in the development phase

-We will be sharing more about this project soon.
+We will be sharing more about this project soon!